mcneel/help-docs/_en/flamingo/5/help/lighting-tab.md

 * Use accurate values for your [lights](lights-tab.html), [sky settings](sun-and-sky-tabs.html#sky), and window glass materials if possible.
 * Because the sun and sky are much brighter than other lights, you may not see much effect from adding artificial lighting when the sun is on.
 This is normal.
 Avoid artificially boosting the power of your light sources.
 * You can set the [Sun](sun-and-sky-tabs.html#sun-intensity) or [Sky](sun-and-sky-tabs.html#sky-intensity) intensity to a lower value.
-Since these settings simulate a clear sky, reducing their intensity will simulate cloudy or darker day lighting conditions.
+Since these settings simulate a clear sky, reducing their intensity simulates cloudy or darker day lighting conditions.
 * A [multi-channel](lights-tab.html#channel) rendering may help you get the picture you want, while still preserving accurate data.

 ### Artificial lighting
 {: #artificial-lighting}
 ![images/artificiallight-001.png](images/artificiallight-001.png){: style="float: right; padding-left: 25px;"} This scheme provides a simulation of an architectural interior at night, lit by lamps.
 Use the [Lights tab](lights-tab.html) or [Rhino light commands](lights-tab.html#rhino-light-commands) to insert and manage light objects in your model.

 Indirect lighting, the lighting reflected off surfaces, is on when one of the two interior presets is selected and off for studio and exterior.
 This type of lighting is a significant component of an interior simulation.
-For exteriors and studio models the effects of indirect lighting is more subtle and is therefore turned off by default.
+For exteriors and studio models the effects of indirect lighting is more subtle and is thus turned off by default.

 ### Custom Lighting
 {: #custom  style="clear:both;"}
 Custom is the tab to mix and match parts of the lighting prelights together.
-For instance, if the scene is Exterior daylight, but lit with the addition of an HDRI environment, use the Custom tab to turn off and on parts of the lighting model.
+For instance, if the scene is Exterior daylight, but lit with the addition of an HDRi environment, use the Custom tab to turn off and on parts of the lighting model.
 When the values change from the defaults for the presets, the scheme becomes a custom scheme.

 ####  [Sun](sun-and-sky-tabs.html#sun)
 {: #sun}